StackExchange/blackbox/README.md

-[Note to HackNews readers!
+[Note to HackerNews readers!
 Thanks for [all the comments](https://news.ycombinator.com/item?id=8264496)!
 Some replies: Per-subfolder access control coming soon.
 Don't confuse "git" with "the cloud"... you should encrypt secrets even if they are on your own private git/mercurial server unless you trust everyone with root access and access to your backup tapes.]

 BlackBox
 ========